 We are committed to providing a warm, welcoming environment, not cold, marble floors and pretentious airs.
 We are proud of the personal relationships we have with our clients.
 We understand that you want to know your attorney personally and we are interested in knowing you.
 We have been where you are.
 We know life’s struggles aren’t easy and are here to help.
 If personal service is important to you, it’s time you got to know the better way with a different kind of law firm.

-We can help you navigate the treacherous and confusing tangle of bankruptcy and family law rules that keep you from living your best life now.
+We can help you navigate the treacherous and confusing tangle of bankruptcy, foreclosure court and family law rules that keep you from living your best life now.
 We offer affordable payment plans.
 Emery Kast, PLLC can help you deal effectively with creditor harassment, overwhelming debt and the heartbreak and stress associated with divorce, child custody, alimony, child support and paternity issues.

 It’s time for a different kind of law firm.